brettz9/integrity-matters/README.md

 1. Have a mode to optionally switch the URLs to local npm copies (or to auto-add `document.write` to the npm version as a fallback)
+2. Tests/Coverage
+3. Implement `JSONStrategy`
-2. See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
+4. See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
-    Seems cheerio is using
+    Seems `cheerio` is using
     [dom-serializer](https://github.com/cheeriojs/dom-serializer/blob/master/src/index.ts)
     (`render` -> `renderNode` -> `renderTag` -> `formatAttributes`); could pass
     metadata (in addition to `attribs`); but need to add metadata in [domhandler](https://github.com/fb55/domhandler/blob/master/src/index.ts#L147)
     perhaps long lines of workaround at
     <https://github.com/fb55/htmlparser2/issues/421>
-3. Implement `JSONStrategy`
-4. Tests/Coverage

 ## Potential to-dos